choeffer/360pibot/docs/install.rst

 Python environment
 ------------------

-The following steps to set up a working environment applies for both, the Raspberry Pi or a laptop/computer.
+The following steps to set up a working environment are applicable for both, the Raspberry Pi or a laptop/computer.
 Remember, the modules can be used on a laptop/computer and remote controling the Raspberry Pis GPIOs or on the Raspberry Pi itself, without any modifications